Velocity Hockey AAA Program Description

 On-Ice Skills Fundamentals Training Program

 Students will skate three times a week.
 They will skate twice a week at Braemar Ice Arena for 1.25 hours a session and once a week at Velocity Hockey Center for a one hour session.
 The summer training program will last 8 weeks with the 4th of July week off.
-Noel Rahn, Kelly Fairchild, Ryan Theros and Avi Friedman will run this On-Ice program.
+Noel Rahn, Kelly Fairchild, Ryan Theros, Avi Friedman and Kelly Seeler will run this On-Ice program.

 The Skill Development Sessions will focus on the following with and without the puck: